glowinthedark/js-media-browser/README.md

 ## Using with other web servers

-Usage with another web server requires that each folder to browse contains an `index.json` file with directory contents.
+In order to use MediaBrowser with other web servers each folder to browse most contains an `index.json` file with directory contents.
 The files can be generated, for example, with the `tree` command line utility as follows:

 ```bash
 tree -L 1 -P '*.mp4|*.srt|*.vtt' --ignore-case -J -s -o index.json